 How do I apply for pension credit?

 You can apply for pension credit by filling in the PC1 form.
+You can request this form by calling the helpline below.

 By phone: call the Pension Credit Claim line (Monday to Friday, 8am-6pm) on 0800 99 1234.
 You can answer questions over the phone and they will fill in the claim for you.